St John Lynch

 Research Output

 All publications are archived in the DkIT STÓR repository.
-9 items across journal articles, book chapters, conference papers, a research artefact, and a teaching resource.
+Journal articles, book chapters, conference papers, a research artefact, and teaching resources.

 Doctoral Research: Investigating AI-enabled medical device regulatory change management — examining how manufacturers, notified bodies, and competent authorities navigate post-market obligations under EU MDR 2017/745 and the EU AI Act (Regulation 2024/1689) when AI model updates occur in deployed devices.
 PhD with DkIT, registered under DCU, as part of the DkIT/UCD Collaborative Project on Trustworthy AI-enabled Medical Devices.